-You can offer Amazon Prime as both as a seller and through Fulfilled by Amazon – but what’s the difference and which should you choose?
+You can be an Amazon Prime seller as both as an independent seller and through Fulfilled by Amazon (FBA) – but what’s the difference and which should you choose?

 Since its launch in 2005, Amazon Prime has been a resounding success.
-The ability to deliver one or same-day delivery provides a level of speed and convenience that was once considered impossible for ecommerce providers.
+Their ability to deliver packages quickly and reliably provides a level of speed and convenience that was once considered impossible for eCommerce providers.
 Today, Prime boasts more than 100 million subscribers in the US alone.
 As a seller, being able to offer these millions of customers the full benefits of Amazon Prime would put you at an enormous advantage, and you can do this both through Amazon’s FBA program and as a regular seller.

 What is Seller Fulfilled Prime?